Aceinna/docs_openrtk/tutorial/SerialMessaging.rst

 Default Configuration Settings
 ===============================

-To enable OpenIMU to output the serial message created previously (by default) make changes to the default user-configuration structure found in *UserConfiguration.c*:
+To make serial message created previously the default output, make changes to the default user- configuration structure found in *UserConfiguration.c*:

 ::